Watch A Video: Fly Over Our 26 Acres

 When patriarch Abe Marshall died in Lincoln, Kansas, his wife Belle married her childhood sweetheart from California, Frank Chase.
-Mr. Chase, a wealthy entrepreneur who made his fortune in the California orange business, began remodeling the Lodge - adding 4 bedrooms upstairs and an ambitious project of building ponds, canals, hiking trails, rock walls, and gardens.
+Mr. Chase, a wealthy entrepreneur who made his fortune in the California orange business, began remodeling the lodge - adding 4 bedrooms upstairs and an ambitious project of building ponds, canals, hiking trails, rock walls, and gardens.
 The gazebo down by the river had a water wheel that turned a flower carousel, much to the amazement of family and friends.
 A full-time summer gardener was needed to tend to the flower and berry beds and chase away the deer.
 During WW II, husbands met their families at the cabins on leave from action in the Pacific.
 One can only imagine how precious each moment was while they played with their kids, fished in the ponds, and fought back the tears when it came time to leave.

 The year 1986 meant hard times for Colorado's economy.
 The collapse of the oil market, over-building of homes and office buildings along the front range at a time of sky-high interest rates, and high unemployment spelled disaster for the real estate market.
 But this also spelled opportunity for Gary, as real estate broker, and Sue Mansfield.
 They traded their home in Denver for their new lifestyle.
-With the help of loyal friends to paint and build a new bath on the main floor of the Lodge, Gary and Sue opened the Lodge as the RiverSong Bed and Breakfast Inn on Memorial Day 1986 with their bank account balance at just $500.
+With the help of loyal friends to paint and build a new bath on the main floor of the lodge, Gary and Sue opened the lodge as the RiverSong Bed and Breakfast Inn on Memorial Day 1986 with their bank account balance at just $500.
 But being the hard working optimists that they are, success came just in time to meet expenses month after month.

 In 2017, after a long search for new owners, Gary chose Jay and Krystal Jakosky to keep the fires burning brightly at Romantic RiverSong.
-For Jay and Krystal the opportunity came at the perfect time, with their youngest headed off to college and Jay ready to move on from a 30-year career in high technology.
+For Jay and Krystal, the opportunity came at the perfect time, with their youngest headed off to college and Jay ready to move on from a 30-year career in high technology.
 What a joy it is to trade cubicles and computer screens for working riverside among the pine trees.

 Romantic RiverSong celebrates decades of sharing romance, peace, and nature with others.
 And the magic of this wonderful place continues to build new memories for guests just as before.
-As you look for accommodations in Estes Park, be sure to remember the Romantic RiverSong.